jpederson/Creep.js/README.md

 ### Plugin Options

-There are only a couple options as of now.
-Here they are:
+This plugin needs only 2 options, as follows:

 ```js
 $("a").creep({